awsdocs/amazon-s3-userguide/doc_source/object-lock-managing.md

 ## Configuring events and notifications<a name="object-lock-managing-events"></a>

-You can configure Amazon S3 events for object\-level operations in an S3 Object Lock bucket\.
-When `PUT Object`, `HEAD Object`, and `GET Object` calls include Object Lock metadata, events for these calls include those metadata values\.
-When Object Lock metadata is added to or updated for an object, those actions also trigger events\.
-These events occur whenever you `PUT` or `GET` object retention or legal\-hold information\.

-For more information about Amazon S3 events, see [Amazon S3 Event Notifications](NotificationHowTo.md)\.

 You can use Amazon S3 Event Notifications to track access and changes to your Object Lock configurations and data using AWS CloudTrail\.
 For information about CloudTrail, see the [AWS CloudTrail documentation](https://docs.aws.amazon.com/cloudtrail/index.html)\.

 You can also use Amazon CloudWatch to generate alerts based on this data\.
 For information about CloudWatch, see the [Amazon CloudWatch documentation](https://docs.aws.amazon.com/cloudwatch/index.html)\.